 Start With a Relocation Costs Budget

-A budget is essential for managing day to day expenses and you can apply the same concept when a move is in the cards.
-You can divide relocation costs into two broad categories: the costs of moving and your cost of living once you've settled in to your new place.
+A budget is essential for managing the day to day expenses and you can apply the same concept when a move is in the cards.
+You can divide relocation costs into two broad categories: the costs of moving and your cost of living once you've settled into your new place.

 Costs of Moving

 This category covers all the expenses you may need to pay to go from Point A to Point B. That may include:

 - Moving van rental if you plan to move yourself

 - Remaining utility balances at your old one

 - Professional cleaning services if you're moving out of a rental

 - Airfare if relocating long distance means flying versus driving